 The muster on Princess ships (at the time of writing this) is supremely easy.
 There are two things you need to do.
 First, stick the muster video on your TV (or watch on your phone) and at the end check the boxes that confirm you were present (as detected by your Medallion) and watched it (honest).
 Second, head down to your muster station so they can register your Medallion and confirm that, yes, you know where you need to go in an emergency.
 That’s it.
 We tend to put the video on while we’re unpacking and make finding the muster station the first thing we do as it’s the work of a few minutes in total usually.

 That people still find a reason to not do the muster these days – and we experience it on other lines too – annoys me immensely for two reasons.
 Firstly, it increases the risk that the cruise lines will go back to the old way of mustering.
 I really, really don’t want to do that, and neither do you.
 Secondly, there’s an easy way to sort this out.
 You can’t buy a drink or hit the casino or the shops without a cruise card or Medallion, so after a grace period on embarkation day why don’t the ships simply block the card from purchases until the muster is done?
-Okay, I know why they won’t do that – it’s additional code development and quite likely prone to false negatives leading to lots of angry travellers – but it seems doable to theory.
+Okay, I know why they won’t do that – it’s additional code development and quite likely prone to false negatives leading to lots of angry travellers – but it seems doable in theory.

 Anyway, after all that, and after a late breakfast and a peruse through the Princess Patter to confirm there was nothing to do but eat, drink, swim, and read, we went ahead with the day’s plans of eating, drinking, swimming, and reading.